 - The most widespread group of languages spoken in the world today is Indo-European, ranging from Hindi and Persian to Norwegian.

 - More than 50% of the global population speaks more than one language.

 - The UN has 6 official languages and the EU has over 20

-If you’re a lover of linguistics, check out the wide range of LANGUAGE COURSES TLG OFFERS AROUND THE WORLD.
+If you’re a lover of linguistics, check out the wide range of language courses TLG offers.